hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETPort.class/README.md

-I represent all Phidgets that can be connected to the AdvancedInterfaceKit.
-You can drag me out of the AdvancedInterfaceKit.
+I'm an abstract representation of all Phidgets that can be connected to the AdvancedInterfaceKit.
+You can drag my subclasses out of the AdvancedInterfaceKit.
 I am connected to the AdvancedInterfaceKit via a plug that is plugged into a connector.

 Instance Variables
-	phidget:		<PhdETPortBasedPhidget>
+	phidget:		<PhdETAdvancedInterfaceKit(PhdETPortBasedPhidget)>
 	plug:		<PhdETPlugMorph>
 	portNumber:		<Integer>
 	receivedUpdate:		<Boolean>